ayowilfred95/ayowilfred95/README.md

 - 👋 Hi, I'M WILFRED

-A Fullstack Engineer,Technical Writer and Blockchain Developer who is passionate about learning,building and solving problems.
+A Backend Dev,Technical Writer and Blockchain Dev who is passionate about learning,building and solving problems.

 I also love working with the developer communities on building cool projects.